catchamonkey/phighcharts/README.md

 ?>
 ```
 for rendering the labels as datetime format, provide an instance of the format
 class.
-Note: PhighChart uses the Linear format by default
+Note: Phighchart uses the Linear format by default

 ```php
 <?php